Improved Reall-Santos method for AdS black holes in general 4-derivative gravities: Introduction

 The paper is organized as follows.
-In section \ref{sec:naive}, we use the example of Einstein-Gauss-Bonnet gravity to show that the naive application of RS method to AdS black holes with higher derivative corrections does not yield the correct answer.
+In section \ref{sec:naive}, we use the example of Einstein-Gauss-Bonnet gravity to show that for the original RS method to be vaild, one needs to solve for the modified AdS radius and rescale the time coordinate appropriately.
 In section \ref{sec:red}, we derive the conditions under which theories before and after field redefinitions possess equivalent thermodynamic variables.
-In section \ref{sec:improved}, we then propose a procedure to apply the RS method to models with general 4-derivative interactions, consisting of two steps.
-Firstly, we show that RS method applies directly to Einstein-Weyl gravity.
+In section \ref{sec:improved}, we then propose an improvement of RS method for models with general 4-derivative interactions without the need of solving for the modified AdS radius and knowledge of higher derivative surface terms.
+Firstly, we show that improved RS method applies directly to Einstein-Weyl gravity.
 Then utilizing appropriate field redefinitions, we can always relate a model with generic 4-derivative interactions to the Einstein-Weyl gravity with identical thermodynamic variables.
 We conclude the paper in section \ref{sec:con}.
 In appendices, we give the leading-order perturbative solutions and explicit corrections to the thermodynamic variables.
 We also present the mass-charge and entropy-charge relations in the extremal limit.